Dependable Fishing Rods

 This company was founded in 1897 so they know what they are doing.
 Kids and adults alike love this durable rod and I agree with them.
 It is VIRTUALLY UNBREAKABLE, and comes with a 7 year warranty.
 They do carry a variety of Ugly Stiks; from freshwater to deep sea fishing in salt water.

-Remember, a rod make in one piece is much more sensitive then a two piece rod.
 Ninety-Two percent of customers polled stated they would recommend this rod to a friend.
-Great rod.

-I want to mention that you should take a peak at the "x-treme guide system," which are designed to increase strength, and hook potential - which means less fish will get away.
+I want to mention that you should take a peek at the “x-treme guide system,” which are designed to increase strength, and hook potential – which means less fish will get away.
 This rod is make of high performance graphite and a high grade cork handle.
-Now this is designed so you can FEEL EVERY NIBBLE and has the strength to pull in a large fish.
-Gotta Love It.
+This is designed so you can FEEL EVERY NIBBLE and has the strength to pull in a large fish.
+Gotta love it.

 This section is for those that want a step up from the fishing rods that I have listed above, but not digging too deep into your pockets.

-The first fishing rod that we love in this category is the St. Croix Triumph rod.
+The first fishing rod that I love in this category is the St Croix Triumph Spinning Rod.
 We use this for pan fish and are fond of the high sensitivity and fast action that it provides for the price.
-The MSRP is $65.00; and you are getting a graphite rod with a high grade cork handle.
-This rod has a 5 year warranty.

 As we speak, I had to send one of our rods back.
 I set the hook and there was a walleye on the other end.
 Needless to say the rod snapped and the fish was just a keeper at 20 inches in length.
 I will let you know how the warranty/customer service is with St. Croix.
 Update: Excellent customer service, as always.

-Okuma Guide Select fishing rod has received great reviews.
+Okuma Guide Select Rod has received great reviews.
 It has great power for the price and made entirely out of IM-8 graphite and molded cork handles.

-St. Croix Legend Xtreme is something else.
-Super sensitive and light - it's the angler's dream rod.
+The St. Croix Legend Xtreme Rod is something else.
+Super sensitive and light – it’s the angler’s dream rod.

 If you travel often, travel rods can be broken down into four pieces and are stored in easy carrying travel cases.
 Travel fishing rods are frequently sold with switchable handles to accommodate spinning or fly reels, simplifying tackle transportation.
 Some say that the versatility of these rods may slightly decrease the performance.
 Who’s to say, try it for yourself.